MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 Alright, now back to the `loginUser` handler.

-Let's add the refresh payload variable to this `CreateToken` call.
+Let's add the `refreshPayload` variable to this `CreateToken` call.

 ```go
 	refreshToken, refreshPayload, err := server.tokenMaker.CreateToken(